 - Fujisan Museum: museum about Mount Fuji, its ascents, and pilgrimages.
 It can be reached from Fujisan Station.

-Days 19 and 20: Kusatsu Onsen
+Days 19β20: Relaxing at Kusatsu Onsen

 At this point in the trip, you probably already know what an onsen is and its importance in the Japanese culture.
 There are millions of them throughout the country.
 Although Japanese people can be shy about certain things, for them, spending hours with family or alone naked enjoying these hot springs is very normal.
 During my 2 and a half years in the Land of the Rising Sun, I had the opportunity to enjoy many onsen.
-Kusatsu Onsen is my favorite.
+Kusatsu Onsen is my favourite.
 Not for nothing, it is one of the most famous onsen towns in Japan.
 You can reach it by bus from Tokyo, from Shinjuku Station.
 The journey takes about 4 hours, so I recommend spending the night in Kusatsu Onsen.

 Another reason why I recommend staying overnight there is to experience another must-do during your trip to Japan: sleeping in a ryokan.
 A ryokan is a traditional Japanese inn or guesthouse.
 The rooms have tatami flooring, the doors are usually sliding shoji doors, and there are often onsen within the ryokan.
 In Kusatsu Onsen, you’ll find several public onsen throughout the town.
 But if you decide to stay in a ryokan, you can enjoy the hot springs without even leaving your hotel.